ms32035/firefly-iii-client/docs/UsersApi.md

 Store a new user

 Creates a new user.
 The data required can be submitted as a JSON body or as a list of parameters.
-The user will be given a random password, which they can reset using the \"forgot password\" function.
+The user will be given a random password, which they can reset using the "forgot password" function.

 ### Example